MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

    Make sure your TLS inspection disablement also works for the new url with issuer hints.
 Don't hardcode the url with tenantId because it might change for B2B users.
 Use a regular expression to allow both the old and new URL to work for TLS inspection disablement.
 For example, depending on the proxy, use `*.certauth.login.microsoftonline.com` or `*certauth.login.microsoftonline.com`.
 In Azure Government, use `*.certauth.login.microsoftonline.us` or `*certauth.login.microsoftonline.us`.

-   Unless access is allowed, certificate-based authentication fails if you enable the upcoming Trusted CA hints feature.
+   Unless access is allowed, certificate-based authentication fails if you enable [issuer hints](#understanding-issuer-hints).

 1. Microsoft Entra ID requests a client certificate.
 The user picks the client certificate, and selects **Ok**.

-   >[!NOTE]
-   >Trusted CA hints aren't supported, so the list of certificates can't be further scoped.
-We're looking into adding this functionality in the future.

    :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/cert-picker.png" alt-text="Screenshot of the certificate picker." lightbox="./media/concept-certificate-based-authentication-technical-deep-dive/cert-picker.png":::